Picture this: you’re sitting with your child, their innocent eyes wide with curiosity, as you try to find the right words to explain what’s happening.

 Reassure them that you’re there for them every step of the way and that together, you’ll get through this.

-Don’t be afraid to seek support from friends, family, or professionals who can help you navigate this journey.
+Don’t be afraid to seek support for caregivers of cancer patients from friends, family, or professionals who can help you navigate this journey.
 You don’t have to go through it alone.

 Dive into our welcoming and understanding online cancer community on Discord, where fellow parents and patients offer support, empathy, and camaraderie.